 Office Drafting Stool Chair

 Remember that these chairs are not ideal for standard office settings.
-Many people flock to these chairs for their unique and ergonomic design, but their extended heights are not suited to standard office desks.
+Many people flock to these chairs for their unique and ergonomic design, but their extended heights are unsuitable for standard office desks.

-While the extended height could give you a better angle on your desk, it’s likely that your knees won’t fit underneath since these desks aren’t designed for drafting chairs.
+While the extended height could give you a better angle on your desk, your knees won’t likely fit underneath since these desks aren’t designed for drafting chairs.

 The Artist’s Ideal Chair

-When you’re looking at the types of drafting chairs, you’ll find a lot of options that fit a variety of heights and styles.
-These chairs offer a wide range of height choices and a footrest to keep your legs comfortable at an extended height.
+When you’re looking at the types of drafting chairs, you’ll find many options that fit various heights and styles.
+These chairs offer a wide range of heights and a footrest to keep your legs comfortable at an extended height.

-Whether you’re in need of a luxury chair, standard design, or a stool, these chairs pair perfectly with any artist’s drafting table to provide a comfortable sitting position when you’re finishing that next big project.
+Whether you need a luxury chair, a standard design, or a stool, these chairs pair perfectly with any artist’s drafting table to provide a comfortable sitting position when you’re finishing that next big project.